Vyral/laura-gillott/_posts/2019-07-19-everything-you-should-know-about-home-inspections.md

 Unless otherwise provided in the sales contract, the cost of the inspection won’t be refunded if you withdraw from the agreement.&nbsp;

-I you have any questions for me in the meantime or any real estate needs I can assist with, don’t hesitate to give me a call or send me an email.
+If you have any questions for me in the meantime or any real estate needs I can assist with, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.<br>&nbsp;